yegor256/blog/_drafts/_better.md

 Don't get stuck with one stack of technologies, no matter how much you love it.
 Of course, you don't want to be a "jack of all trades," since they are never paid well.
 You want to be focused.
 But "one focus" in life is not enough.
-I switch langugages every 4-6 years.
-I started with Pascal, then it was C++, then Java, then PHP (yes, you heard it right, I'm [ZCE](http://www.zend.com/en/yellow-pages/ZEND007965)/[ZFCE](http://www.zend.com/en/yellow-pages/ZEND007965)), then Java again, and now it's Ruby.
+I switch languages every 4-6 years.
+I started with Pascal, then it was C++, then Java, then PHP (yes, you heard right, I'm [ZCE](http://www.zend.com/en/yellow-pages/ZEND007965)/[ZFCE](http://www.zend.com/en/yellow-pages/ZEND007965)), then Java again, and now it's Ruby.